Expergefactor/CS2-Suite/README.md

 * Clickable cell-points – all vital cell information at the click of a button!
 * Same cell on different days? _CellSearch_ has your 6!
 A selection of 20 pretty dot colours makes this abundanlty clear.
 Click the dots to see when the measurement was taken!
-* Just enought to be useful, not quite enough to enable sloppy working practices - signpost back to where you can find the original data for evidential use - date, time and file hash right there with the cell information.
+* Just enought to be useful, not quite enough to enable sloppy working practices - signpost back to where you can find the original data for operational use - date, time and file hash right there with the cell information.
 Now you know what you've got, go and deal with it properly in your usual way.
+* No need to click every dot, comprehensive logging gives you the information you need to gig out the original data, all in a small text file.

 # Performance: